 Minister Fortier is focused on making life more affordable for Canadians, protecting the environment, and helping businesses prosper.
 She is a strong advocate for linguistic duality and always searches for the right balance between prosperity and social justice.

-As a mother of three, a University of Ottawa graduate, community leader, and entrepreneur, Minister Fortier knows that it is important to come together with an ambitious plan to build stronger and better communities while growing the middle class.
+As a mother of three, a University of Ottawa graduate, a community leader, and an entrepreneur, Minister Fortier knows that it is important to come together with an ambitious plan to build stronger and better communities while growing the middle class.